Prince Amukamara

-Prince Kelechi Amukamara (born June 6, 1989) is an American football cornerback who is a free agent.
-He played college football for Nebraska, and earned unanimous All-American honors.
-He was drafted by the New York Giants in the first round of the 2011 NFL Draft, and was a member of the Giants' Super Bowl XLVI championship team as a rookie against his hometown team, the New England Patriots.
-Amukamara has also played for the Jacksonville Jaguars, Chicago Bears, Las Vegas Raiders, and Arizona Cardinals.
+Prince Kelechi Amukamara (born June 6, 1989) is an American former professional football player who was a cornerback for nine seasons in the National Football League (NFL).
+He played college football for the Nebraska Cornhuskers, and earned unanimous All-American honors.
+He was selected by the New York Giants in the first round of the 2011 NFL draft, and was a member of the Giants' Super Bowl XLVI championship team as a rookie against his hometown team, the New England Patriots.
+Amukamara was also a member of the Jacksonville Jaguars, Chicago Bears, Las Vegas Raiders, Arizona Cardinals and New Orleans Saints.

-Early years
+Early life

 Amukamara was born in Leominster, Massachusetts, to parents Romanus and Christy Amukamara, both natives of Nigeria.
 He soon moved to New Jersey before moving to Glendale, Arizona, when he was five years old.
 He has five sisters, named Princess, Promise, Peace, Precious, and Passionate.
-Prince is of Igbo Nigerian descent, His mother competed for Nigeria at the 1984 Summer Olympics in track and field.
+Prince is of Igbo Nigerian descent.
+His mother was an elite sprinter in Nigeria who was selected for the 1984 Nigerian Olympic team, but did not actually race there.
 His father is a teacher.

 Amukamara attended Apollo High School in Glendale, Arizona, where he excelled in multiple sports.
 Most notably, Amukamara was a track & field standout in several events, and was one of the Hawks' most explosive weapons on the football field.
 Through six games in the 2006 season, he had rushed for 1,129 yards and 270 receiving yards on offense and recorded two interceptions on defense.
 He also had scored 18 offensive touchdowns and three defensive touchdowns.
 He finished the season with 2,106 rushing yards and 24 touchdowns as a running back and 95 tackles and two interceptions as a defensive back.
 The Arizona Republic named him the "Big School Player of the Year" in Arizona.
 Amukamara was also named to the Arizona All-State team by Scout.com.

 Regarded as a three-star recruit by Rivals.com, Amukamara was listed as the 11th best prospect from Arizona.
 On December 29, 2006, Amukamara committed to play college football at Nebraska.
 He also received scholarship offers from Colorado, Fresno State, Nevada, Oregon State, UNLV, and UTEP.
 During his senior year of high school, when asked what he thought about the recruiting process, he responded, "I'm not worried about the recruiting now.
 I will look at it closer after the season."